-- 3.1 Members will be aware that, for some time, the NI government departments - led by DfE - have been considering sub-regional approaches to economic development.
+- 3.1 Members will be aware that, for some time, the NI government departments led by DfE have been considering sub-regional approaches to economic development.
 In June 2023, this committee agreed a response to a call for evidence issued by DfE in the context of '10X Place'.
-That call for evidence sought to build an understanding of how policy could be effectively flexed to meet local economic needs - and also to understand relative strengths across the region. - 3.2 The council response covered a range of issues in line with the questions asked.
-A summary of the key points raised in that response included: - Simply creating a sub-regional tier without additional transfer of statutory authority does not equal sub-regional economic development - The critical issue is flexibility of approach to meet local needs - Local authority boundaries can be building blocks for building up or drilling down depending on the issue - Concerns at creating another layer/partnership mechanism - propose that it would be more effective to use existing structures

-- Request to understand what elements were 'in play' all of DfE portfolio?
+That call for evidence sought to build an understanding of how policy could be effectively flexed to meet local economic needs and also to understand relative strengths across the region. - 3.2 The council response covered a range of issues in line with the questions asked.
+A summary of the key points raised in that response included: - Simply creating a sub-regional tier without additional transfer of statutory authority does not equal sub-regional economic development - The critical issue is flexibility of approach to meet local needs propose that it would be more effective to use existing structures - Request to understand what elements were 'in play' all of DfE portfolio?
 Consideration that wider input/support was critical - particularly from DfC and Dfl, given need for critical infrastructure investments to support any economic development activity. - 3.3 Following the restoration of the NI Executive in February 2024, Minister Murphy set out his economic mission.
 It comprises four key themes, namely: - Increase the proportion of the working-age population in 'Good Jobs' - Promote Regional Balance - Raise Productivity - Reduce Carbon Emissions - 3.4 It is our understanding that the 10X Place work has effectively been replaced by the work around 'promoting regional balance'.
 In our recent engagement with DfE and Invest NI regarding subregional economic development, we have continued to raise a number of key issues, namely: - Role of Belfast as regional driver research clearly shows that cities play a key role in generating wealth and opportunity.
-They need to be supported to play that role - and the benefits that accrue go beyond the city boundaries - Ongoing inequities in Belfast particularly within communities that face multiple disadvantage: there is a £3,474 yearly earnings gap for Belfast based on place of work and place of residence; 6 of the top 10 most deprived wards are in Belfast and the top 15 most deprived wards for the Education, Skills and Training domain of the Multiple Deprivation Matrix are all in Belfast - Research also suggests that the underperformance of cities is one of the most significant contributing factors to low levels of productivity across the UK - policy needs to focus on removing barriers to growth rather than just trying to re-locate growth - Need to ensure that this is not just about brining all areas 'up to the same level' - productivity levels in NI already lag behind UK, RoI and many global metrics: Belfast's level also needs to continue to improve (and this in turn can support the wider region).
+They need to be supported to play that role - and the benefits that accrue go beyond the city boundaries - Ongoing inequities in Belfast particularly within communities that face multiple disadvantage: there is a £3,474 yearly earnings gap for Belfast based on place of work and place of residence; 6 of the top 10 most deprived wards are in Belfast and the top 15 most deprived wards for the Education, Skills and Training domain of the Multiple Deprivation Matrix are all in Belfast - Research also suggests that the underperformance of cities is one of the most significant contributing factors to low levels of productivity across the UK - policy needs to focus on removing barriers to growth rather than just trying to re-locate growth - Need to ensure that this is not just about brining all areas 'up to the same level' - productivity levels in NI already lag behind UK, Rol and many global metrics: Belfast's level also needs to continue to improve (and this in turn can support the wider region).